eduardocholuck/cloud_types_classification/README.md

 ![Figure2](images/selected_sample.png)

-Afther this process, the final dataset had a total of 656 images for train and 124 for validation.
+Afther this process, the final dataset had a total of 656 images for train and 165 for validation.

+## Model 0: Base Model

-## Technologies Used
+### Technologies Used

 - Python
 - PyTorch